Kristina01111000/Drws_site/README.md

 -
 Lesson 4 nutrition 1

-- i like putting kale and celery in soup, its tasty that way
-- i think i'll try sprouting mung beans, that sounds easy to do
-- my favorite spice combo is paprika, garlic, onion, black pepper, celery seed, turmeric, and salt of course
-- Has anyone ever used anise seed?
-What does it taste like?
 -
 Lesson 5 nutrition 2

 - i should try those oils in my cooking
 - wait... coffee is an herb?
 - corn beans and squash, squash oil is the good part?
 So should we eat pumpkin seeds?
-- i want to try pepitas, does anyone know where they are sold?
-- quinoa is really good, personally i don't like buckwheat
-- Is peanut oil good for cooking with? i haven't done it
-- Is grass fed milk and beef more expensive?
-Answer: Yep, but not too much more, another dollar or two per pound
--

 Scorecard group https://growingholistically.com/groups/?scorecard-chat/

-- Something like i enjoyed having an excuse to walk today
 - The scorecard inspired me to _____ and _____
 - I found myself talking to someone at work in a deep way and it felt good sharing some thoughts and giving myself a point for relating to someone at work
 - Like somebody doing the scorecard and leaving little comments